 TRY LIVE COMPOSITE!

 Prepare to be amazed by our Live Composite mode.
 When shooting a photo with normal bulb shooting, the overall picture may over expose and get too bright if you are not careful.
 Live Composite Mode, on the other hand, takes the newly bright areas only and composites them into a single image while you watch the progress on your LCD monitor.
 This makes it especially useful for capturing fireworks together with buildings in the foreground.
-Moreover, you can use your flash to emphasize a moment, object or person during the exposure, or even use a pen light or sparkler to write letters.
+Moreover, you can use your flash or flashlight to emphasize a moment, object or person during the exposure, or even use a pen light or sparkler to write letters.